-Net Pension Liability

-Pension liabilities equal to the net pension liability for defined benefit plans.
+Net Pension Liability.
+Pension liabilities equal to the net pension liability for its defined benefit plans.
 The net pension liability is measured as the total pension liability, less the amount of the pension plan's fiduciary net position.
-The fiduciary net position and changes in net position of the defined benefit plans has been measured consistent with the accounting policies used by the plans.
+The fiduciary net position and changes in net position of the defined benefit plans have been measured consistent with the accounting policies used by the plans.
 The total pension liability is determined based upon discounting projected benefit payments based on the benefit terms and legal agreements existing at the pension plan's fiscal year end.
-Projected benefit payments are discounted using a single rate that reflects the expected rate of return on investments, to the extent that plan assets are available to pay benefits, and a tax-exempt, high-quality municipal bond rate when plan assets are not available.
+Projected benefit payments are discounted using a single rate that reflects the expected rate of return on investments, to the extent that plan assets are available to pay benefits, and a tax-exempt, high- quality municipal bond rate when plan assets are not available.

 Pension expense is recognized for benefits earned during the measurement period, interest on the unfunded liability and changes in benefit terms.
 The differences between expected and actual experience and changes in assumptions about future economic or demographic factors are reported as deferred inflows or outflows and are recognized over the average expected remaining service period for employees eligible for pension benefits.
+The differences between expected and actual returns are reported as deferred inflows or outflows and are recognized over the average expected and actual returns are reported as deferred inflows or outflows and benefits.
 The differences between expected and actual returns are reported as deferred inflows or outflows and are recognized over five years.

-Operating Revenues/Expenses
+Operating Revenues/Expenses.
 Operating revenues consist of auxiliary services such as room and equipment rentals, fees, fines, and washer and dryer income.
 Operating expenses include salaries, wages, benefits, utilities, supplies and services, and depreciation.
 All other revenue and expenses are reported as non-operating revenues and expenses including investment income and interest expense.